pvcresin/ts-compiler-comparison/README.md

 "foo" in a = false

 $ node dist/swc.mjs
-"foo" in a = true
+"foo" in a = false
 ```